lbm364dl/blog/_posts/2025-03-16-chinese-characters-can-speak.md

 it just gives the sound.
 - The character 驴 (lǘ), which means _donkey_.
-Again, 马 gives the meaning (a _donkey_ is similar to a _horse_) and 户 (hù, meaning 'door') gives the sound. _What did the horse say when it opened the door?_ Ok, ok, enough with the cringey jokes.
+Again, 马 gives the meaning (a _donkey_ is similar to a _horse_) and 户 (hù, meaning 'door') gives the sound. _Another witty joke?_ Ok, ok, no more jokes.
 Here 户 just gives the sound. _But are hù and lǘ that similar sounds...?_ Well, you decide that.
 But they don't necessarily need to be.
 How come?
 Bear with me, we will go back to this example in the next section.

 The sharp reader may have noticed that when the character works as a meaning component it appears on the left, and when it works as a sound component it